On bringing Frida Kahlo’s style and paintings to life through costumes.

 Because they all enter as a group, I chose to have one strong style for all with a variety of details and headdresses.
 Their torsos will be painted on.
 Make-up artists from MAC are helping me make it happen: they are amazing to work with, so kind and excited to work on this project.
 Their expertise is invaluable: they mixed the colours exactly like the fabric colours I chose, and made beautiful samples for me to look at.
 We really inspire each other and I really feel they became part of the whole show as well.

 There are lots of different designs, based on Frida’s paintings.
 I’ve been lucky that Mark Wheeler has been asked to make the headdresses.
 He has a great creative mind and really knows how to translate my designs into real pieces of art that are still easy to wear and dance with.

 The base for all the pieces are the wigs.
-I worked with Mark and Amelia Carrington from ENB’s wig department to puzzle together all items together into one structure.
+I worked with Mark and Amelia Carrington from English National Ballet’s wig department to puzzle together all items together into one structure.
 Some headdresses are just the hair mixed with strips of fabric from the costumes, some have huge forms like antlers or sculls entwined in the hair, sculptured out of really light foam.
 Others have real feathers or wire in them.
 It is really a mix of materials that suit the different designs best.

 View this post on Instagram

 One of my male Fridas' 15 minutes of fame.
 Hallelujah @francisco_bosch 👹💁🏽I am choreographer @annabellelopezochoa taking over @englishnationalballet Instagram this week. #englishnationalballet #fridakahlo #theater #instamood #maccosmetics #red #transvestite #art #paint #makeup #london #brokenwings

 You’ve worked with Annabelle before.
 Has the process for Broken Wings been the same?